fuhui14/SWEN90017-2024-TAP/docs/Software Requirements Specification.md

 - **Performance Requirements**:
   - The system should efficiently handle up to 3 concurrent (or in queue) transcriptions.
   - Expected to manage audio files up to 4 hours in length.
+  - Improvement in transcription processing time, aiming for less than 4 hours for 1-hour audio files.

 - **Security Requirements**:
   - Ensuring data privacy for sensitive research information.